 Jennifer currently works in Development for another Oxford college and is excited to be able to bring her experience to this new role.

-If you are interested in representing your year group for matriculation years 2006, 2008 or 2010, please contact Anna Dearden.
+If you are interested in representing your year group for matriculation years 2008, 2010 or 2011 please contact Rachel Gibbs.